Average Weather in Castries St. Lucia

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Castries experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Castries experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Castries.
 The most rain falls during the 31 days centered around October 1, with an average total accumulation of 7.2 inches.

 The least rain falls around February 16, with and average total accumulation of 1.7 inches.

 Average Monthly Rainfall